openafs-contrib/openafs-robotest/README.md

 ## Installation

 This test suite should be run on a dedicated test system.
-Typically, you will want to setup a virtual machine to install OpenAFS and the test suite.
+Typically, you will want to setup one or more virtual machines to install OpenAFS and the test suite.
+If `afs-robotest` is used to install OpenAFS then sudo should be configured on the test machine.
+The NOPASSWD sudo option must be set to allow the command `afsutil` to be run with sudo without a password.

 Install `setuptools` and `pip` if not already present.
 On Debian this can be installed with:

     $ sudo apt-get install python-pip

-Install Robotframework with the `pip` command:
+Install Robotframework and argparse packages:

     $ sudo pip install robotframework
+    $ sudo pip install argparse

 Clone the OpenAFS Robotest to a directory of your choice:

     $ git clone https://github.com/openafs-contrib/openafs-robotest.git
     $ cd openafs-robotest

-Install the python packages provided by openafs-robotest:
+Install the python packages and scripts provided by openafs-robotest:

-    $ (cd libraries/afsutil && ./install.sh)
-    $ (cd libraries/OpenAFSLibrary && ./install.sh)

-If not already present, install the python `argparse` package.
-To see if `argparse` is installed:

-    $ python -m argparse
+    $ ./install.sh

-Use `pip` to install `argparse` if it not present on your system.

-    $ sudo pip install argparse

 ## Setup

 Run the `afs-robotest` tool to set the configuration before running the setup and tests.

-First initialize the afs-robotest directory with:

-    $ ./afs-robotest init

-This will create a default configuration file and empty log files for the setup and teardown.
+The default configuration file name is `afs-robotest.conf`.

 To show the current configuration:

-    $ ./afs-robotest config list
+    $ afs-robotest config list

 To configure robotest to install Transarc-style binaries:

-    $ ./afs-robotest config set setup installer transarc
+    $ afs-robotest config set host:localhost installer transarc
-    $ ./afs-robotest config set paths dest <path-to-dest-directory>
+    $ afs-robotest config set host:localhot dest <path-to-dest-directory>

-The `config set` command will create a configuration file called `afs-robotest.conf` in the current directory if it does not already exist.
-This is the default name of the configuration file.
-The `--config` option can be given to `afs-robotest` to specify different configuration files, which can be useful when testing different versions on a single system.

 The `akimpersonate` feature of `aklog` is used to create AFS tokens by accessing the service keytab directly, without the need for a Kerberos realm.
-This is configured by setting `akimpesonate` to `yes` in the `kerberos` section of the configuration.
+This is configured by setting `akimpersonate` to `yes` in the `kerberos` section of the configuration.

 Note: Unfortunately, the `akimpersonate` feature may not be functional in developement releases of OpenAFS (the master branch).
 For testing development